Hellmonk/bloatcrawl2/README.md

     * When a summon dies, they player gets 1/2 of the mp used on that creature
     * When going up or down stairs, if there are no monsters in sight, summons automatically follow the player.

+* Pan has been shortened
+    * All 4 rune floors are guanteed within the first 25 floors.

 ### v1.4.1

 * Transmutation